-Awingu SSO is partly based on Kerberos Constraint Delegation (KCD).
-To have this working the Kerberos setup needs to be done correctly.
+Awingu SSO is partly based on Kerberos Constrained Delegation (KCD).
+To make this work, the Kerberos setup needs to be done correctly.

-If this is the first time KCD is used on this windows back-end there is a possibility that there is not yet a Kerberos Certificate.
+If this is the first time KCD is used on this Windows back-end, there is a possibility that there is no Kerberos Certificate yet.

-To check if there is a (valid) Kerberos certificate open the cerlm.msc again:
+To check if there is a (valid) Kerberos certificate, open the certlm.msc again:

-- Select the Personal store certificates - Check if one of the AD certificates (certificates with the name of the Domain Controller) has a certificate with "Intended Purposes" set to "KDC Authentication"
+- Select the Personal store > Certificates - Check if one of the AD certificates (certificates with the name of the Domain Controller) has a valid certificate with "Intended Purposes" set to "KDC Authentication"

-If there is no valid certificate add one first:
+If there is no valid certificate, add one first:

-- Go to Personal Certificates - Right click on Certificates All tasks Request New Certificate - · Click next until you reach what kind of template to use, then select Kerberos
+- Go to Personal > Certificates - Right click on Certificates > All tasks > Request New Certificate - · Click next until you reach what kind of template to use, then select Kerberos

-Check your DNS setup.
+Check DNS setup